hnoraa/weatherCli/README.md

  - yargs: ^16.2.0

 # Installation
+From the bin directory, copy config.json to config.local.json.
+You will need to provide your Open Weather Map API Key and the latitude/longitude of the location you want weather for.

-From the source directory run:
+From the root directory run:
 ``` commandline
 npm install
 npm install -g .